Do Sellers Have to Clean the House or are Buyers for Cleaning a New House Before Moving In?

 Item 2: Disconnect all your utilities

-When thinking through cleaning a house before moving out, make sure you take the time to turn off everything electric, disconnect all the appliances you aren’t taking with you, and most importantly, disconnecting all the water sources in your home.
-A small leak can cause a massive financial headache, if left untreated.
+When thinking through cleaning a house before moving out, make sure you take the time to turn off everything electric, disconnect all the appliances you aren’t taking with you, and most importantly, disconnect all the water sources in your home.
+A small leak can cause a massive financial headache if left untreated.

 Item 3: Be meticulous inside and outside

-It will be important to make a thorough cleaning checklist of every room in the space.
+It will be important to make a thorough cleaning checklist for every room in the space.
 Maybe it’s time to fix that leaky faucet or those cracks in the bathroom tiles.
-As far as the exterior of the home goes, start with front door, the focal point of the home and a fresh coat of paint can go a long way.
-Putting in the extra effort will show the buyers of your home a level of appreciation for the home buying process.
+As far as the exterior of the home goes, start with the front door, the focal point of the home, and a fresh coat of paint can go a long way.
+Putting in the extra effort will show the buyers of your home a level of appreciation for the home-buying process.